Cardinals vs. Dodgers Player Props Betting Odds

 Gorman Stats

-- Gorman heads into this game looking to extend his nine-game hit streak.
-In his last 10 games he is hitting .394 with three doubles, five home runs, six walks and 13 RBI.
+- Gorman takes a 10-game streak with at least one hit into this contest.
+In his last 10 games he is hitting .412 with three doubles, five home runs, five walks and 13 RBI.

 Gorman Recent Games